 Stress doesn’t have to be a negative feeling.
 Perhaps we’ve been looking at it all wrong.

-We can’t necessarily control when stressors come our way, but we can definitely control the way in which we handle our emotions toward the stressful situation.
+We can’t necessarily control when stressors come our way, but we can definitely control how we handle our emotions toward the stressful situation.

 For example, if my car tire pops on the way to an important meeting, I have two options:

 - Be grateful that I’m safe and didn’t have an accident.
 Call my car insurance provider, make small talk with the tire repair person and even give them a tip.
-Apologize to the people at my meeting for being delayed—it was truly out of my control—and go on to have a successful meeting.
+Apologize to people for being delayed—it was indeed out of my control, and have a successful meeting.

-Try using stress as a steppingstone or a driver to making a decision, but don’t allow for it to take over your mental health.
+Try using stress as a stepping-stone or a driver to make a decision, but don’t allow it to take over your mental health.
 It can be absolutely detrimental as high cortisol levels—the hormone released by stress—can lead to heart attack, stroke, depression, anxiety, diabetes, and the list goes on and on.

 Take Time to Relax and Do Things You Enjoy

-When I first quit my job a few months ago and began my journey of entrepreneurship, I felt engulfed by tasks, unresolved feelings, and anxiety about the future.
+When I first quit my job a few months ago and began my entrepreneurship journey, I felt engulfed by tasks, unresolved feelings, and anxiety about the future.